pbrisbin/litx/files/example.md

 by itself that contains only "litx [option...]" surrounded by whitespace.

-There are LOTS of options, which are defaulted by --language, but can be override.
-In addition to telling litx to pull out code-blockes tagged "bash", --language=bash also implies:
+There are LOTS of options, which are defaulted by --language, but can be overridden.
+In addition to telling litx to pull out code-blocks tagged "bash", --language=bash also implies:

   --exec="bash"